kyma-incubator/compass/components/director/internal/tenantfetcher/README.md

 - Tenant update endpoint

 Every endpoint must return a specific payload and accept the following type of query parameters:
-- **global.tenantFetchers.*job_name*.queryMapping.timestampField** - specifies a timestamp in Unix time, that is the date from which events are fetched
+- **global.tenantFetchers.*job_name*.queryMapping.timestampField** - specifies a timestamp in Unix time format, that is the date from which events are fetched
 - **global.tenantFetchers.*job_name*.queryMapping.pageNumField** - specifies the number of the page to be fetched, starting from a preconfigured number via **global.tenantFetchers.*job_name*.query.startPage**
 - **global.tenantFetchers.*job_name*.queryMapping.pageSizeField** - specifies the number of results included on a single page